vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now Xcode will yell at us since, we miss the `isEmail` and `hasLetters` publisher.
+Now Xcode will yell at us, since we miss the `isEmail` and `hasLetters` publisher.

 ```swift
 // ...
 Validatable